roni-kreinin/turtlebot4_manual/software/turtlebot4_packages.md

 Publishers:
 - **/hmi/display**: *turtlebot4_msgs/msg/UserDisplay*
-    - description: The current information that is to be displayed (Standard model only).
+    - description: The current information that is to be displayed (TurtleBot 4 model only).
 - **/ip**: *std_msgs/msg/String*
     - description: The IP address of the Wi-Fi interface.